rubensantibanezacosta/Ocio_Open_Angular_Frontend/docs/English Readme.md

 * Backend
 * Database

-You need to have node.js installed in your development environment.
-LTS version recommended : https://nodejs.org/es/

-Once cloned, you must update the dependencies.
+Once cloned, you need to install dependencies.

 ```
-cd frontend/
+cd Ocio_Open_Angular_Frontend/
 npm install
 ```
 ```
-cd backend/
+cd Ocio_Open_Java_Backend/
-npm install
+mvn install
 ```

-* For the frontend, the Google login function is used, you need to create a client ID by creating a new project on the Google developers website: https://console.cloud.google.com/apis
+* For the frontend, the Google login feature is used, you need to create a client ID by creating a new project on the Google developer website: https://console.cloud.google.com/apis

-On this page you must configure a new project by clicking on create crendential and Obtain your Google ClientId.
+On this page you will need to configure a new project by clicking on create credentials and Get your Google ClientId.

 ![Captura de pantalla de 2021-11-22 15-04-08](https://user-images.githubusercontent.com/44450566/142885020-f59c7e6d-2fb1-467b-9fa4-b66f516ff12d.png)

-In the Credentials section you must fill in the "URI*" field with your frontend host address.
+ In the Credentials section you must fill in the "URI *" field with your frontend host address.
 In our case:

 ![Captura de pantalla de 2021-12-06 11-54-29](https://user-images.githubusercontent.com/44450566/144841712-ed985048-a395-4059-b449-84026d664d14.png)

-You will need to create the frontend/src/app/config/config.ts file and fill it with your credentials using the schema from the frontend/src/app/config.ts.example file
+You will need to create the file frontend/src/app/config/config.ts and populate it with your credentials using the schema in the file frontend/src/app/config.ts.example

 ```
 import { Injectable } from '@angular/core';